ocaml/ocaml.org/data/tutorials/language/0lg_11_imperative.md

 ## Introduction

-This document gathers two main teaching goals:
+This document has two main teaching goals:
 1. Writing imperative code in OCaml
 1. Combining and balancing imperative and functional code